VictoriaSzy/CasinoGames/README.md

 Team Members: Victoria Szymanowski & Theodore Wu    </br>
 Systems Period 10    </br>
 ## Higher-level Description:
-We will make blackjack and some additional games (such as roulette, slot machines, bingo, or poker) that the user can play.    </br>
+We will make blackjack and some additional games (such as roulette and slot machines) that the user can play.    </br>
 ## Description of User Interface:
 When the user enters make run, they will be taken to the home screen where we will have some decorations and the option to choose a game to play.
 The user can choose a game by entering the name of the game (or possibly a shortcut that we have not decided on yet).
 They will then be taken to a new screen where the game will appear.
 #### BLACKJACK: